SAP-samples/abap-platform-fiori-feature-showcase/README.md

 ## SAP BTP ABAP Environment Trial

 If you don’t have a system available, you could also try it out in the SAP BTP ABAP Environment Trial systems.
-Check out this [tutorial](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html) on how to get a trail user.
+Check out this [tutorial](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html) on how to get a trial user.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
-Copyright (c) 2022 SAP SE or an SAP affiliate company.
+Copyright (c) 2022 - 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](/LICENSES/Apache-2.0.txt) file.